-- > Assessment of the general condition and structure of the subject trees. - Identification of the legislative status of trees on site as defined in the Planning, Development and Infrastructure Act 2016 (PDI Act 2016). - Identify and define the Tree Protection Zone and Structural Root Zone for each tree. - > Identify potential impacts the development may have on tree health and/or stability. - > Provide information in relation to the management of trees.
+- > Assessment of the general condition and structure of the subject trees. - Identification of the legislative status of trees on site as defined in the Planning, Development and Infrastructure Act 2016 (PDI Act 2016). - > Identify and define the Tree Protection Zone (TPZ) and Structural Root Zone (SRZ) for each tree. - > Identify potential impacts the development may have on tree health and/or stability. - Recommend impact mitigation strategies in accordance with AS4970-2009 for trees to be retained. - Provide information in relation to the management of trees.